Resinchem/Ultimate-Bedside-Lamp/docs/alarmoptions.md

 ---

 ### Gentle Wake Feature
-The Gentle Wake feature prevents jarring wake-ups by starting the alarm at a whisper and slowly increasing the volume over approximately a one minute period until the configured alarm volume is reached.
+This feature slowly increases the light and volume over approximately one minute.
+It’s designed to coax you out of sleep rather than startling you into a state of cardiac arrest.
+It’s the difference between a polite "excuse me, it's morning" and a digital bucket of cold water.
+If you find you're sleeping through the "gentle" part, you might need to increase the final volume or reconsider your late-night scrolling habits.

 > **⚠️ Volume Requirement**<br>The **Alarm Volume** must be set to at least **50%** for Gentle Wake to function.
 If the volume is set lower than 50%, the alarm will immediately sound at the target volume without a fade-in period.
 {: .warning }